Founder and Principal of Ctas

 - CIPD Certificate in Personnel Practice, National University of Ireland, Dublin

-- Employment Law Certificate, Western Management Centre, Galway
+- Employment Law Diploma, Western Management Centre, Galway

 - Diploma in Training and Education, National University of Ireland, Galway